tiernano/www.tiernanotoole.ie_hugo/content/post/2018-07-02-playing-with-amd-epyc.markdown

 {{< cloudinary src="v1530618252/image-resizer-epyc.png">}}

-Running the same code on GodBoxV2 on the bare metal (no VM this time), i got XX min of a run...
+Running the same code on GodBoxV2 on the bare metal (no VM this time), i got over 20 min of a run...
 Now, GodBoxV2 has other things running in the back ground, but not that much...
 I also noticed that, on average, photos were being processed in 3-5 seconds on Epyc, but nearly 13-15, and sometimes 20 and 25 seconds on GodBoxV2.
 I also noticed that on Epyc, the dotnet process took nearly 45GB of RAM... to run...
 On GodBoxV2, it took over 70!

 {{< cloudinary src="v1530618252/image_resizer_godbox_f5de0.jpg">}}